-An accessible unisex restroom is located within the office suite.
+An accessible gender inclusive restroom is located within the office suite.

 Men’s and women’s restrooms are also available in the common areas of the building and require key access.
 Keys to the common area restrooms are available in the waiting room.
-Please note that neither restroom in the common areas has adequate space for wheelchair and scooter users to maneuver, although they are considered accessible in the broadest sense.
+Please note that neither restroom in the common area has adequate space for wheelchair and scooter users to maneuver, although they are considered accessible in the broadest sense.

-If you have a hearing impairment, please don’t hesitate to make me aware so that I can be as intentional as possible in my communication with you.
-If you use assistive technology, I am happy to discuss how we might be able to use it to facilitate your treatment.
+If you have a hearing impairment, please don’t hesitate to make Michelle aware so that she can be as intentional as possible in her communication with you.
+If you use assistive technology, she is happy to discuss how it might be used to facilitate your treatment.

-If you or members of your family are ASL speakers, I am open to exploring the feasibility of obtaining ASL interpretation in order for you or your family members to participate in treatment.
+If you or members of your family are ASL speakers, Michelle is open to exploring the feasibility of obtaining ASL interpretation in order for you or your family members to participate in treatment.

 Scent-free Environment/Environmental Sensitivity

-We have a scent-free policy for our office environment as a courtesy to those who have a sensitivity to strong odors.
+Michelle and her colleagues have a scent-free policy as a courtesy to those who have a sensitivity to strong scents.

-Please be advised that two therapy dogs work in our office.
-One of my colleagues has two beautiful golden retrievers, Leo and Pippa, who work with her.
-If you are allergic to dogs, please alert me.
+Please be advised that two therapy dogs work in the office suite.
+Leo and Pippa take turns working with one of the therapists.
+If you are allergic or fearful of dogs, please alert Michelle.
 Reasonable efforts are made to vacuum regularly to minimize pet dander.
-If I am aware that you or a family member has an allergy, we will make every effort to vacuum common areas prior to your appointments.
+If you or a family member has an allergy, every effort will be made to vacuum common areas of the suite prior to your appointments.

 Some people are sensitive to certain kinds of sensory information.
 If you or your child experience sensitivity to noise, light, particular textures or smells, or other sensory stimuli, it would be helpful for Michelle to know in advance of your first appointment so she can be responsive to your needs.

-The lighting in our office suite is lit mostly by fluorescent lights, which can be uncomfortable for some people.
-We have replaced the overhead lighting in our waiting area with LED lighting.
-I use non-fluorescent lamps and natural light in my offices as much as possible.
+The lighting in the office suite is lit mostly by fluorescent lights, which can be uncomfortable for some people.
+Overhead lighting in the waiting area has been replaced with LED lighting.
+Non-fluorescent lamps and natural light are used as much as possible.